1.4. Cloud Deployment Models

 💡 First Principle: The First Principle is that cloud deployment models define the ownership, location, and management of cloud infrastructure, offering choices between fully managed public clouds, isolated private clouds, and integrated hybrid clouds.

-Scenario: A company needs to decide whether to host all its applications on a cloud provider's infrastructure, manage its own on-premises data center, or combine both approaches.
+Scenario: A healthcare company needs to decide whether to host all its applications on a cloud provider's infrastructure, manage its own on-premises data center, or combine both approaches — while keeping patient data compliant with regulations.

-Reflection Question: How do different cloud deployment models (Public, Private, Hybrid) fundamentally allow businesses to choose varying levels of ownership, location, and management for their IT infrastructure, balancing control with flexibility and scalability?
+Reflection Question: How do different cloud deployment models (Public, Private, Hybrid) fundamentally allow businesses to balance control, cost, and compliance — and what breaks when you pick the wrong model?